 Reverend Dwight Welch is our campus minister.
-Rev. Welch grew up in Miles City and is fulfilling his dream of returning to his home state and serving in campus ministry.
+Rev. Welch grew up in Miles City and is fulfilling his passion of serving in campus ministry in Montana.

 After graduating from the University of Montana, he obtained master's degrees in religion and philosophy at United Theological Seminary and Southern Illinois University.
 Ordained in the United Church of Christ, he has served campus ministries in Kansas and Southern Illinois University.